-Asset Managers – Within the public sector engineering candidates with infrastructure asset management experience on roads and pavements are consistently in demand.
+Asset Managers – Engineering candidates with infrastructure asset management experience on roads and pavements are consistently in demand in the public sector.
 Organisations are looking to maintain their existing asset portfolio rather than upgrade or replace it.